-To appreciate the value of our trees, a group of researchers with backgrounds in ecology and botany have teamed up to produce a book entitled 'Heritage Trees of Penang'.
+To appreciate the value of our trees, a group of researchers with backgrounds in ecology and botany have teamed up to produce a book entitled Heritage Trees of Penang entitled Heritage Trees of Penang.
 The three collaborators - Simon Gardner, Pindar Sidisunthorn and Lai Ee May - have received a RM40,000 grant from the George Town Grants Programme, to be used to supplement the book's printing cost for 3,500 copies.

-Started last December, the two-year programme is a RM20mil seed-funding initiative by Think City Sdn Bhd, a wholly-owned subsidiary of the Federal Government's investment arm Khazanah Nasional Bhd, for urban rejuvenation projects within the George Town World Heritage Site.
+Started last December, the twoyear programme is a RM20mil seedfunding initiative by Think City Sdn Bhd, a wholly-owned subsidiary of the federal government's investment arm Khazanah Nasional Bhd, for urban rejuvenation projects within the George Town World Heritage Site.